brosnape/Bearcat-Bites/README.md

 Solution Overview
 Bearcat Bites aims to address these issues with a comprehensive dining hall app that provides:

-Weekly menus and nutritional details.
+1. Weekly menus and nutritional details.
-Real-time traffic and peak-time data.
+2. Real-time traffic and peak-time data.
-Campus-specific navigation.
+3. Campus-specific navigation.
-Dining hall events and hours.
+4. Dining hall events and hours.

  Key Features
  Home Page
 View all dining halls sorted by status, distance, or traffic.
 Search across dining hall menus.

 Dining Hall Details
 Daily menus with filtering options for diets/allergens.
 Traffic data and holiday-adjusted hours.
 Event information specific to each dining hall.

 Navigation
 Interactive map with optimized routes for campus-specific pathways.

 Enhanced Accessibility
 Outlined and prominent clickable features.
 Availability markers for food items.

 Reflection and Learnings
 This project provided valuable insights into:

-App development from proposal to user testing.
+1. App development from proposal to user testing.
-Effective communication, collaboration, and mutual understanding in group work.
+2. Effective communication, collaboration, and mutual understanding in group work.
-Balancing technical development with user-centered design.
+3. Balancing technical development with user-centered design.
-Key takeaways for me (Ruksha Khadka) include:

-Understanding the iterative process of app design and testing.
-Importance of communication in achieving group success.
-Next Steps
-Incorporate feedback for more intuitive UI/UX design.
-Highlight key features for enhanced accessibility.
-Implement food availability markers for user convenience.

 Thank you for exploring Bearcat Bites!
 Your feedback is invaluable as we continue to enhance this solution.